-- Refurbishment with internal alterations, external alterations, repairs and upgrades to the Protected Structure (former Officers Building). - New single storey extension to the rear (west) of the Officers Building. - Demolition of rear boundary wall and utilitarian buildings to the west of the Officers Building. - Public realm enhancements comprised of permeable hard landscaping to facilitate universal access. - Installation of feature lighting to former Officers Building. - Provision of car parking spaces including parking spaces, provision of EV charging point and bicycle parking.
+- The provision of a separate stormwater drainage system to discharge stormwater generated from roof and local hardstanding areas of the existing Officers Building and proposed extension only.
+System to include a gravity stormwater sewer to the perimeter of the building, which is to discharge to an onsite stormwater storage system, which will in-turn discharge stormwater to the Camlin River via a flow control device. - Refurbishment with internal alterations, external alterations, repairs and upgrades to the Protected Structure (former Officers Building). - New single storey extension to the rear (west) of the Officers Building. - Demolition of rear boundary wall and utilitarian buildings to the west of the Officers Building. - Public realm enhancements comprised of permeable hard landscaping to facilitate universal access. - Installation of feature lighting to former Officers Building. - Provision of 8no. secure car parking spaces to service the multi-purpose communityfocussed hub including 2no. accessible parking space, provision of EV charging point and short stay secure bicycle parking.